matter-labs/zksync-web-era-docs/docs/api/go/getting-started.md

 ::: warning

-⚠️ This section of the documentation is no longer current and needs to be updated to reflect the changes made to the system contract.
+⚠️ This section of the documentation is no longer current and needs to be updated to reflect the changes made to the system contracts.
 We apologize for any inconvenience and assure you that a revised version will be available shortly.

 :::